-- 1. The multicounty EMS agency must complete and submit an EMS Plan annually to EMSA in compliance with Sections 1797.250 and 1797.254 of the Health and Safety Code. - 2.
-A multicounty EMS agency that has implemented a specialty care system such as a Trauma, STEMI /Stroke, and EMS for Children program, shall complete and submit for each system implemented, a plan annually to EMSA in compliance with Sections 1797.257, 1797.258, and 1799.205 of the Health and Safety Code, and Chapters 7, 7.1, 7.2, and 14 of Title 22, CCR, Division 9. - 3.
-The multicounty EMS agency must complete and submit a QI program annually to EMSA in compliance with Chapter 12 of Title 22, CCR,
+- 1. The multicounty EMS agency must be in compliance with Sections 1797.250 and 1797.254 of the Health and Safety Code.
+As such, the multicounty EMS agency shall have an EMS Plan approved by EMSA on file covering the time period of the previous fiscal year of funds being received. - Each multicounty EMS agency must submit EMS data to the California EMS Information System (CEMSIS) from all emergency medical care providers authorized as part of its organized LEMSA EMS system ,consistent with Section 1797.227 of the Health and Safety Code and California Code of Regulations Title 22, Division 9, Chapter 4: EMT-Paramedic, Section 100171 that conforms to CEMSIS Standards, National EMS Information System, and the California State EMS Data Set. - 3.
+A multicounty EMS agency that has implemented a specialty care system such as a Trauma, STEMI /Stroke, and EMS for Children program, shall complete and submit for each system implemented, a plan annually to EMSA in compliance with Sections 1797.257, 1797.258, and 1799.205 of the Health and Safety Code, and Chapters 7, 7.1, 7.2, and 14 of Title 22, CCR, Division 9. - 4.
+The multicounty EMS agency must complete and submit a QI program annually to EMSA in compliance with Chapter 12 of Title 22, CCR, Division 9. - 5.

-Division 9.

-- 4. Each multicounty EMS agency must be regularly providing to EMSA data it receives consistent with Section 1797.227 of the Health and Safety Code that conforms to EMSA's California EMS Information System Standards, National EMS Information System, and the California State EMS Data Set. - 5.
 Each multicounty EMS agency must be providing coordination of local medical and hospital disaster preparedness and response activities in cooperation with EMSA and other local, state, and federal entities, in compliance with Section 1797.151 of the Health and Safety Code.

-1.12 Multicounty EMS Agency Responsibilities and Accountabilities
+1.11 Multicounty EMS Agency Responsibilities and Accountabilities